ElanVB/container_codec_pair_tester/README.md

 I created this program with the OpenCV library in mind.
 I found it difficult to find video file extensions (containers) and codec pairs that would allow me to successfully write video files using the OpenCV library.
-Thus I make this program to do all the work for you.
+Thus I made this program to do all the work for you.
 You simply run the "start.py" file, it will do all the processing for you and will write to the "info/results.txt" file, you can then check this file to see which container codec pairs your